artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     ['really']
     ```
 -->
-1. **[5 points]** Write a tokenization function `sentenceToWords(text)` which takes as input a string of text and returns a list of tokens derived from that text.
+1. **[5 points]** Write a tokenization function `tokenize(text)` which takes as input a string of text and returns a list of tokens derived from that text.
 Here, we define a token to be a contiguous sequence of non-whitespace characters.
-We will remove punctuation marks and convert the text to lowercase. *Hint: Use the built-in constant `string.punctuation`, found in the `string` module.*
+We will remove punctuation marks and convert the text to lowercase. *Hint: Use the built-in constant `string.punctuation`, found in the `string` module, and/or python's regex library, `re`.*

     ```python
     >>> tokenize("  This is an example.  ")